Carnitine and Testosterone: Amino Acid that Boosts your Androgen Receptor Density

 It increases the density of androgen receptors, which helps your body to use male hormones more efficiently, and it also stimulates nitric oxide production, which improves blood flow.

-All-in-all, I’d say it’s well worthy of supplementation.
+All-in-all, I’d say it’s well worthy of supplementation, and Carnitine Tartrate fits the bill perfectly (affiliate link).

 Latest posts by Ali Kuoppala (see all)